LeeSwindell/ocamlot/README.md

   | BrownianMotion of { drift : float; volatility : float; dt : float }
 ```

-The compiler ensures all cases are handled, making it impossible to forget to implement support for a new format or algorithm.
+The compiler checks that all cases are handled when pattern matching.

 ## Quick Start